amunrarara/aceaspades-nextjs-template/README.md

 # NextJS Template - by Acea Spades

-This is a starter template for NextJS projects. it includes:
+This is a starter template for NextJS projects.

-- NextJS
-- Typescript
-- TailwindCSS
-- ESLint
-- Prettier
-- Husky
-- Lint Staged
-- Cypress

 # Get Started